-Verification of Other Eligibility Factors 415-15-10-20 (Revised 10/1/17 ML #3512)
+Verification of Other Eligibility Factors 415-15-10-20 (Revised 10/1/2023 ML #3750)

-Verification of the applicant's statement of resources, or any other factor of eligibility and benefit determination, may be required whenever it is questionable in the judgment of the county social service board representative.
+Verification of the applicant's statement of resources, or any other factor of eligibility and benefit determination, may be required whenever it is questionable in the judgment of the Human Service Zone (HSZ) board representative.
 If the required verification is refused, the application may be denied.
 In addition to the household income, eligibility and/or benefit determination factors include, but are not limited to identity, location and size of home, type of fuel, various dates, household composition, vulnerability, etc.